zennyMe17/ethicra/README.md

 - **Cloud-first architecture:** Ethicra is built to scale—supporting thousands of concurrent users, hiring teams, and interview sessions.

 ---

+## ❓ FAQ (Frequently Asked Questions)

+### 1. What is Ethicra?
+Ethicra is an AI-powered job hiring platform designed to make recruitment fair, efficient, and transparent for both job seekers and hiring organizations.
+It leverages modern web technology and AI services to tackle challenges like resume exaggeration, biased selection, and lengthy interview processes.

+### 2. How is Ethicra different from other job portals?
+Ethicra uniquely combines AI-driven resume parsing, automated interview questions, live video integrity checks, and emotion analytics to ensure unbiased and authentic assessments for candidates.
+It also provides real-time dashboards and automated reporting for both applicants and admins.

+### 3. Is my data safe on Ethicra?
+Yes!
+Ethicra uses Firebase Authentication for secure login, AWS S3 for encrypted file storage, and follows best practices for user privacy and data security.

+### 4. What file types are supported for resume uploads?
+You can upload your resume in PDF or image formats (such as PNG, JPG).

+### 5. How does the AI interview work?
+If you’re shortlisted, the platform generates personalized interview questions based on your resume.
+You’ll interact with an AI bot through voice, and your video is recorded with live face detection for integrity (on certain deployments).
+Afterward, you receive an automated report with analytics and scoring.

+### 6. Which features require video and face detection?
+Video interview integrity and face detection are available on the main Render deployment ([https://ethicra.onrender.com/](https://ethicra.onrender.com/)).
+The Vercel demo does not include video integrity features.

+### 7. What happens after I complete an interview?
+You’ll receive a detailed report including video analytics, emotion summary, AI-generated transcript, and scoring.
+Admins use these unbiased reports for final selection.

+### 8. Who can post jobs on Ethicra?
+Only verified organizations and admins can post, edit, or close job listings.
+Applicants can browse and apply to all open jobs.

+### 9. Can I practice interviews without applying for jobs?
+Yes!
+The User Dashboard offers a practice interview mode so you can hone your skills in a no-risk environment.

+### 10. How do I contribute to Ethicra?
+Simply open an issue or submit a pull request with your feature, bug fix, or suggestion.
+All contributions are welcome!

+---

+*Still have questions?
+Feel free to open an issue or reach out via the project repository!*

 ## 🏁 Getting Started